 From there we set sail for Ginger Island and the Ginger Steps dive site.
 Alas the wind and waves were coming from the wrong direction and that made the anchorage extremely uncomfortable.
 The plan was to tie off to the mooring ball, then relax on the ball for a bit before diving.
 After only a few minutes the wave action took its toll on Shelby and we decided that scrapping the dive was the proper thing to do.

-We cast off the ball and set sail for the Baths on Virgin Gorda arriving well past 17:00, we found had the area to ourselves.
-The setting sun made for some exceptional photos and it was nice to swim around and explore by ourselves.
+We cast off the ball and set sail for the Baths on Virgin Gorda arriving well past 17:00 and found that we had the area entirely to ourselves.
+The setting sun made for some exceptional photos and it was nice to swim around and explore alone.

 A quick motor found us on a mooring ball outside Spanish Town shortly after sunset where there were several boats enjoying the view.
 With the gallery watching, Shelby hooked the ball and secured the line like an old salt.
 Dinner tonight consisted of pasta onboard while going through the photos.

 Today was simply marvelous.
-Started off the day with some snorkeling at the Caves on Nor,an Island where we found some coral polyps out feeding in the dark of the caves, what an unexpected treat!
+Started off the day with some snorkeling at the Caves on Norman Island where we found some coral polyps out feeding in the dark of the caves, what an unexpected treat!
 After a quick motor over to Pelican Island we had a very successful first dive at Rainbow Canyons.
 Following the dive we quickly set sail for Salt Island and the wreck of the Rhone.
-The conditions weten’t as good and visibility was probably less then 50′.
+The conditions weren’t as good and visibility was probably less then 50′.
 We saw a couple of scraps from the wreck, but never found the main portions of the Rhone.
-We followed that with a quick motor to Cooper Island where we filled our stomachs with a stunning selection of appetizers promptly hit the sack eattly to rest up for another day of adnenture.
+We followed that with a quick motor to Cooper Island where we filled our stomachs with a stunning selection of appetizers promptly hit the sack early to rest up for another day of adventure.